ErikEJ/EFCorePowerTools/README.md

 # How do I contribute

 If you encounter a bug or have a feature request, please use the [Issue Tracker](https://github.com/ErikEJ/EFCorePowerTools/issues/new).
-The project is also open for pull requests folliwng standard pull request guidelines
+The project is also open for pull requests following [standard pull request guidelines](https://github.com/dotnet/aspnetcore/blob/master/CONTRIBUTING.md#identifying-the-scale)

 # Building and debugging

-To build and debug, run latest version of Visual Studio with the "Visual Studio extension development workload" installed - as Administrator.
+To build and debug, run latest version of Visual Studio as Administrator with the "Visual Studio extension development workload" installed.
 Make EFCorePowerTools the startup project, and ensure your build configuration is Debug, x86 (not AnyCPU).